 The University of Kansas is my alma mater.
 I hold an undergraduate degree in Genetics from KU Lawrence, and I am earning a medical doctorate from KU Medical School.
 During my undergraduate studies, I was a teaching assistant for basic biology (BIOL 100) as well as the accompanying lab (BIOL 102) for two years.
 Teaching biology to students who were non-majors in biology was a rewarding learning experience (pun intended).
 Every student is different, and we all learn in different ways.
 I understand that different learning styles require different teaching styles, yet the most common approach leading to the road of success is identifying any weak areas and addressing them.
 I have had wonderful instructors who have done exactly that and have left a lasting impression on me; I know what it's like to have amazing learning experiences, and I am passionate about leaving similar lasting impressions on my own students.

-University of Kansas Medical School - MD, Medicine
+Graduate Degree: University of Kansas Medical School - Doctor of Medicine, Medicine

 What is your teaching philosophy?

 Different learning styles require different teaching styles.
 I try to assess the students' strengths and weaknesses, and I strengthen the weak points while refining the strong points.
 I attempt to do this while beginning at a basic starting point in the studies, then we work our way up to more challenging concepts.